janfrederikstein/LUISS_ML_AI_Project_Clustering/README.md

 **Analyzing Numerical Features**

-As a part of the univariate analysis with the main purpose of describing and finding patterns for one variable, we used histograms to analyze the distribution of all remaining numerical features, here are some findings:
+As a part of the univariate analysis with the main purpose of describing and finding patterns for one feature, we used histograms to analyze the distribution of all remaining numerical features, here are some findings:

 - `accountLifespan:` has the same value for >90% of the dataset.
 We suspect that this category is simply all accounts that have a lifespan of 12+ months, regardless of how much above 12 months they are in age.
-We have decided not to use this variable due to it being essentially the same value for almost all rows.
+We have decided not to use this feature due to it being essentially the same value for almost all rows.

 - `itemBuyFrequency:` This doesn't seem to be a univariate index.
 While we know it's a value between 0 and 1, even by removing rows we would not expect this type of skewed distribution favoring the maximal index point.
 We would expect it to look more like the `webUsage Distribution` chart.